hecrenews/hecrenews.github.io/_posts/2020-06-20-writing-in-all-caps-found-to-be-more-persuasive.md

   ![](https://hecrenews.github.io/assets/images/caps_lock8.JPG)

-   Most people gave Beck a wide berth, and one was noted saying "MY EYES!
+   Most people gave Blat a wide berth, and one was noted saying "MY EYES!
 OOHHH THE YELLOW!.."
 The research team is unsure as to whether this is a complement or criticism of the design, as at least the person noticeed the sign.

    The next design visited was also a rather colorful one.
 Figuring that nobody would be enticed by normal letters, Donnell tried symbols.
 To be precise, he ordered al-Tawa to mash a couple numbers while holding the shift key, resulting in the image below.